alpha-unito/streamflow/docs/source/index.rst

 1. Allowing the execution of tasks in **multi-container environments**, in order to support concurrent execution of multiple communicating tasks in a multi-agent ecosystem.
 2. Relaxing the requirement of a single shared data space, in order to allow for **hybrid workflow** executions on top of multi-cloud or hybrid cloud/HPC infrastructures.

-StreamFlow source code is available on `GitHub <https://github.com/alpha-unito/streamflow>`_ under the LGPLv3 license.
+StreamFlow source code is available on :repo:`GitHub <.>` under the LGPLv3 license.
 If you want to cite StreamFlow, please refer to this article:

 .. code-block:: text